RiturajAgrahari/django-celery-assignment/README.md

 ### Done!
 * ___The project will be on http://127.0.0.1:8001/___
 * There is very little delay in updation of history/images because django-channels are not used in this project.
+* As i completely focused on what i said to do, but if you want frontend (using react.ts), or if you want it be hosted (on my linux VPS, using nginx and gunicorn), so it can be done as well.

 ### Extro :
 The project is fully tested and it is working completely fine, but as a developer i know what can